cairo-book/cairo-book/src/ch16-06-01-deploying-and-interacting-with-a-voting-contract.md

 ### Smart Wallets for Voting

 Aside from Scarb you will need to have Starkli installed.
 Starkli is a command line tool that allows you to interact with Starknet.
-You can find the installation instructions in the ["Basic Installation"][starkli installation] chapter of the Starknet Book.
+You can find the installation instructions in the ["Setting up Starkli"][starkli installation] chapter of the Starknet Docs.

 > Note: Please verify that the version of `starkli` match the specified version provided below.
 >